psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 Neutrons get trapped in the Paraffin wax but, dislodge Protons.
 For Protons to be dislodged, they must have been hit by something of same mass.

-Uncharged neutrons were difficult to detect, a gas chamber detected Protons since Protons can ionise (remove electrons) gas 🡪 electricity flows, current detected as electrons are moving.
+Uncharged neutrons were difficult to detect, a gas chamber detected Protons since Protons can ionise (remove electrons) gas $\rightarrow$ electricity flows, current detected as electrons are moving.
 Paraffin wax constitutes of Hydrogen atoms and was used because the unknown radiation could knock Protons out of it.
 By applying conservation laws of momentum/energy to the interaction of a Neutron with a proton (neutron mass similar to proton) Chadwick was able to prove existence of the neutron.
 Chadwick correctly assumed the alpha radiation produced neutrons by transmuting () the Beryllium nucleus to a carbon nucleus.

 momentum before = momentum after